SalamaAlmheiri/Performing-Robots/finalProject/journal.md

 2. Turning right and left
 - Another problem was making the robot turn.
 When I press the left button, the robot would not turn.
-- First I tried with making 1 motor on the right to turn while the other are still.
-But the robot would not move (maybe because it is too heavy to move for 1 motor). [video]()
+- First I tried making 1 motor on the right to turn while the other are still.
+But the robot would not move (maybe because it is too heavy to move with 1 motor). [video]()
 - So I tried making both motors on the right to turn, but the robot would go straight and not turn left. [video]()

-Initial code:
+**Initial code:**
 [Transmitter]()

 [Receiver]()